Virginia students protest Youngkin transgender policies

 “For too long, there has been a constant abdication of parental rights and involvement in the public space with their children.
 This policy, in my opinion, enforces those rights of parents to have a proper say in their (children’s) upbringing, health and safety,” wrote Everett Gillus Jr., who declined further comment when reached by AP.

-The Virginia Department of Education will review all of the comments submitted — over 17,000 were in by Tuesday morning — and may make “final edits” to the guidelines before they are finalized by the state superintendent, said Charles Pyle, a spokesman for the Virginia Department of Education.
+The Virginia Department of Education will review all of the comments submitted — over 17,000 were in by Tuesday morning — and may edit the guidelines before they are finalized by the state superintendent, said spokesman Charles Pyle.

 On the issue of enforcement, the state law is silent.

 For Virginia school associations, the change in course has led to some uncertainty.
-The Virginia Association of School Superintendents is set to hold a meeting with legal counsel to discuss the changes.
-The Virginia High School League, an athletics sanctioning organization that currently has a policy allowing transgender student athlete participation under certain conditions, is still “collecting information,” a spokesman said.
+The Virginia Association of School Superintendents is set to meet with legal counsel to discuss the changes.
+The Virginia High School League, an athletics sanctioning organization that has a policy allowing transgender student athlete participation under certain conditions, is still “collecting information,” a spokesman said.

 On Tuesday, aerial footage from a news helicopter showed hundreds of students protesting outside two Prince William County high schools.
-Protests were planned across northern Virginia, the Richmond and Hampton Roads regions and in smaller, more rural districts, according to details provided to reporters.
-Democratic state lawmakers attended at least one rally.
+Protests involving hundreds of students also took place elsewhere across northern Virginia and in the Richmond and Hampton Roads regions, and were planned in smaller, more rural districts, according to details provided to reporters.

+At McLean High School, more than 300 students walked out of classes, chanting, “Trans rights are human rights,” and, “D-O-E (Department of Education), leave us be!”

+Casey Calabia, 17, a senior at McLean and an organizer with the Pride Liberation Project, said the changes, if enacted, would have a devastating effect on transgender kids who don’t have support at home.
+Calabia said it feels like the Youngkin administration is indifferent to the harm that could occur because they see it as good politics.

 “While students exercise their free speech today, we’d note that these policies state that students should be treated with compassion and schools should be free from bullying and harassment,” spokeswoman Macaulay Porter said in a statement.